There is nothing like fresh maple syrup! When I found out how easy it was to tap maple trees in my own backyard, I never looked back!

 It’s important to mention that this is diameter, not circumference.
 You can use a tape measure to measure the circumference of the tree and then divide by 3.14 to get the diameter.

-How much syrup will I get from my sap?
+How many gallons of syrup will I get from my sap?

 When do I tap maple trees?

-Sap doesn’t flow until late winter when the evening temperatures are below freezing and the daytime temperatures are above freezing.
+Maple syrup season comes at a certain time of year – late winter when the weather conditions are right.
+You must have cold nights and warmer days – when the nighttime temperatures are below freezing, and the daytime temperatures are above freezing.
 I know there’s a ton of information about why this works, but I’m not super into science.
-I just know that the best time to tap is when it’s in the 20’s at night and 40-50’s during the day!
+I just know that the best time to tap is when there’s the highest sap flow.
+That occurs when it’s in the 20’s at night and 40-50’s during the day!

 The season is relatively short for maple syrup.
-It’s often Mid-Feb to Mid-March but may start as early as the end of January and go until April.
+It’s often early February to the middle of March, but may start as early as late January and go until early April.
 It really just depends on the weather that year.
 You don’t want to put them in too early, because once you place the taps, they will flow for about 3 weeks before they begin to scar over.
 This year, we are going to place ours the first week of February.

-Make sure you choose a day that is above freezing to do the drilling.
-If you drill into the tree when it’s below freezing, it can crack the bark and leak sap out the crack 🙁
+Make sure to watch the weather forecast and choose a day that is above freezing to do the drilling.
+If you drill into the tree when it’s below freezing, it can crack the bark and leak sap out the crack 🙁 You don’t want your gallons of sugar maple sap to pour down the tree instead of in your sap bucket!

-The season goes until the you notice the tree beginning to bud.
-As you’re collecting sap, make sure you often look to see if it buds are peeking out.
+The end of the season is early spring when you notice the tree beginning to bud.
+As you’re collecting sap, make sure you often look to see if the buds are peeking out.
 As soon as this happens, the sap turns bitter and will make your syrup taste bad.
+That would be horrible to have all that hard work down the drain!
 So once those buds pop up, remove your taps!

 Where do I put taps on a maple tree?

-While you can get sap from any side of the tree, the Southern side will have the highest exposure to the sun, thus will produce the most sap.
+While you can get sap from any side of the tree, putting the tap hole on the south side of the tree will experience the highest exposure to the sun, thus will produce the most sweet sap.

-I usually have 2 tubes running into each bucket, so I place them close enough together to be able to reach the bucket lid.
+I usually have 2 plastic taps attached to tubes running into each bucket, so I place the tap holes close enough together to be able to reach the bucket lid.

 How do I tap a maple tree?

-- Once you’ve waited until the weather is above freezing during the day and below freezing at night, locate the Southern side of you trees above a large root or below a branch.
+- Once you’ve waited until the weather forecast shows that you’ll have nice warm days when the daytime temperatures will be above freezing and the nighttime temperatures will be below freezing, locate the south side of the tree above a large root or below a large branch.

 - Place a piece of tape on the drill bit about 1 1/2-2″ up so it matches the depth of your spile and prevents drilling too far into the tree.